megasanjay/vue3-marquee/docs/guide.md

 | Type    | Default value | Required | Accepted values |
 | ------- | ------------- | -------- | --------------- |
 | Boolean | false         | no       | true or false   |

+## Available events

+`vue3-marquee` will also emit the following events.
+Look at the examples provided in the [examples section](/examples#listening-for-events) for how to use these methods.

+### onComplete

+If your marquee has a finite amount of loops you can use this event to know when the animation has completed.

+### onLoopComplete

+If your marquee has a finite amount of loops you can use this event to know when the animation has completed a loop.

+### onPause

+This event is emitted if you have either `pauseOnHover` or `pauseOnClick` enabled.
+It will notify if the animation pauses.

+### onResume

+This event is emitted if you have either `pauseOnHover` or `pauseOnClick` enabled.
+It will notify if the animation resumes.